-1. Your business needs a legal name for your incorporation documents
+1. Your business needs a legal name for the formation documents

-CT Tip: Your business can have only one “legal” name at a time.
-But, it can have any number of assumed or DBA (doing-business-as) names at the same time.
-For example, if your LLC’s legal name is “Smith and Jones, LLC,” you could file a DBA to do business as “Best Painters.”
-You can use this name on your site, signs, ads, promotions, etc.
+Your business can have only one “legal” name at a time.
+But it can have any number of assumed or DBA (“doing business as”) names.
+So if you have some other business name ideas, you can use them as DBAs.
+For example, if your LLC’s legal name is “Smith and Jones, LLC”, you could file a DBA to do business as “Best Painters” and another DBA to do business as “World Wide Painters”.
+You can use these DBA names on your website, signs, ads, promotions, and so on.

 CT Tip: Each state varies in how it decides whether a name is different enough to be distinguishable and therefore acceptable for filing.

 4. Your legal business name should include the correct required words

 States generally require that the legal name of your LLC or corporation include certain words indicating your business structure.

 - Corporations: A corporation’s name typically must include words like Corporation, Incorporated, Company, or Limited; or abbreviations, like Corp., Inc., Co., or Ltd.

 - Limited Liability Companies (LLCs): An LLC’s legal name usually must include words like Limited Liability Company, Limited Company; or abbreviations like L.L.C., LLC, L.C., LC, or Ltd. Liability Co.

 5. Your legal name should not contain any prohibited or restricted words